-Los Angeles County Metropolitan Transportation Authority (LA Metro) Chicago Transit Authority (CTA) Portland Tri-County Metropolitan Transportation District (TriMet) Denver Regional Transportation District (RTD) Dallas Area Rapid Transit (DART) Utah Transit Authority (UTA) Santa Clara Valley Transportation Authority (VTA) Mission To provide a world-class transportation system that enhances quality of life for all who live, work and play within LA County. services that link are safe, convenient, transit needs by providing safe, clean, reliable, courteous, accessible, To build, establish and operate a safe, efficient and effective transportation system that, within the DART Service Area, provides mobility, improves the quality of life, and stimulates economic development through the implementation of the DART Service Plan.
+Los Angeles County Metropolitan Transportation Authority (LA Metro) Chicago Transit Authority (CTA) Portland Tri-County Metropolitan Transportation District (TriMet) Denver Regional Transportation District (RTD) Dallas Area Rapid Transit (DART) Utah Transit Authority (UTA) Santa Clara Valley Transportation Authority (VTA) Mission To provide a world-class transportation system that enhances quality of life for all who live, work and play within LA County. services that link Connect people with valued mobility options that are safe, convenient, reliable, accessible and welcoming for all. transit needs by providing safe, clean, reliable, courteous, accessible, To build, establish and operate a safe, efficient and effective transportation system that, within the DART Service Area, provides mobility, improves the quality of life, and stimulates economic development through the implementation of the DART Service Plan.
 Provide integrated mobility solutions to service life's connections, improve public health and enhance quality of life.
 Solutions that move you.
 Vision Increased prosperity for all by removing mobility barriers Swift and easy mobility throughout LA County, anytime.
 Accommodating more trips through a variety of high-quality mobility options.
 TriMet will be the leader in delivering safe, convenient, sustainable and integrated mobility options necessary for our region to be recognized as one of the world's most livable places.
 DART: Your preferred choice of transportation for now and in the future.
 We move people.
 Provide an integrated system of innovative, accessible and efficient public transportation services that increase access to opportunities and contribute to a healthy environment for the people of the Wasatch region.
 To innovate the way Silicon Valley moves.